 If CSSC performs an investigation, once the investigation is complete, CSSC will provide a report to SPC for consideration and determination of actions as part of UWSOM's academic review process.
-This does not preclude CSSC from sanctioning the student as part of its charge as listed in the Washington Administrative Code (https://www.washington.edu/cssc/for-students/overview-of-the-student-conduct-process/).
+This does not preclude CSSC from sanctioning the student as part of its charge as listed in the Washington Administrative Code.